 Ask students prompt questions to encourage further exploration of the concepts from Chapter 3.
 The questions provided are suggestions only and can be altered as required.
 As much as possible, facilitate a student-directed conversation.
-Mention to the children that sorting out problems is something that we keep learning about all their lives; even grown-ups have to work out how to do that too.
+Mentioned that sorting out problems is something that we keep learning about all their lives; even grown-ups have to work out how to do that too.